SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 			- out of fear of a european war
 		- formed the triple entente
 			- scared the germans even more
-		- these alliances, along with massive increases
+		- these alliances also contributed healvily to growing --
+	- tenstion:
+		- large armies,
+		- naval race,
+		-

 - systemic